 Is it illegal to lie on your CV?

 It is illegal to lie on your CV, according to The Fraud Act 2006.
 Lying on your CV is classified as "fraud by false representation" and it carries a maximum 10-year jail sentence.

 A false representation is defined as something that is untrue or misleading, and the person making the claim knows that it is, or might be, untrue or misleading.

 The Fraud Act 2006 states that a person is in breach of this section if they make a false representation and intend to make a gain for themselves or another, cause loss to another, or expose another to a risk of loss.

-If you lie on your CV, you know you are embellishing the truth and are misleading prospective employers, to help you gain a job.
-Therefore, it is not okay to lie on your CV and it can be classified as fraud.
+If you lie on your CV, you know you're embellishing the truth and are misleading prospective employers to help you gain a job.
+Therefore, it's not okay to lie on your CV and it can be classified as fraud.

 What can happen if you lie on your CV?

 In addition to exposing yourself to fraud, there are other consequences to lying on your CV.

 Firstly, there could be embarrassment, experienced by you as well as the recruiter and prospective employers.
 If you're in an interview and the interviewer asks for an example of a skill that you've falsified on your CV, it will be an uncomfortable experience as you grasp at straws to string a scenario together.
 Interviewers will be able to spot the difference between an answer fumbled because of nerves and an answer fumbled because of lies.